search icon

 • Start where you are: Assess the existing process, identify areas of improvement, and seek to enhance it.

 • Progress iteratively with feedback: Focus on small improvement steps and evaluate progress.
 Select manageable and measurable changes.
-Once these are embedded, move forward to the next iteration
+Once these are embedded into the ITIL framework, move forward to the next iteration.

 • Collaborate and promote visibility: Understand end-users and work with them to plan improvements, then review failures and successes together.